Nicholi/IdentityServer3.Admin/README.md

 * Clients
 * Scopes

-You will need a repository connector to read and write the data:
+You will need a repository connector to read and write the data perstitently.
+Otherwise an in-memory storage is used.

+List of available connectors:

 * [EntityFramework](https://github.com/thinktecture/Thinktecture.IdentityServer.v3.Admin.EntityFramework)